ABOUT NC PUBLIC HEALTH NURSING

 Public health nursing is unique within the discipline of nursing because of its adherence to all the following principles:

-5. Public health nursing focuses on selecting strategies that create healthy environmental, social and economic conditions in which populations may thrive.
+4. Public health nursing focuses on strategies that create healthy social, environmental, and economic conditions in which populations may thrive.

-6. A public health nurse is obligated to actively identify and reach out to all who might benefit from a specific activity or service.
+7. Public health nurses are obligated to actively identify and reach out to all who might benefit from a specific activity or service.

-7. Optimal use of available resources and creation of new evidence-based strategies is necessary to assure the best overall improvement in the health of the population.
+8. Optimal use of available resources and creation of new evidence-based public health strategies are necessary to enhance the health of the population.

 Source: American Nurses Association.
-(2013).
-Scope and Standards of Practice: Public Health Nursing, 2nd ed.; Nursebooks.org, Sliver Spring, MD.
+(2022).
+Scope and Standards of Practice: Public Health Nursing, 3rd ed.

 Interested in learning more about the Nursing Model?
 Susan Little explains this 3-minute informational video, “The synergistic relationship of the Medical Model and Nursing Model in NC Public Health.”